Rafael Devers Player Props: Red Sox vs. Rays

-On Monday, Rafael Devers (on the back of going 1-for-4) and the Boston Red Sox face the Tampa Bay Rays, whose starting pitcher will be Jalen Beeks.
-First pitch is at 6:40 PM ET.
+Rafael Devers -- 0-for-4 in his last game -- will be in action for the Boston Red Sox versus the Tampa Bay Rays, with Shane McClanahan on the mound, on April 11 at 6:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Tigers.
+In his previous game he had a hitless showing (0-for-4) against the Rays.

 Rafael Devers Game Info & Props vs. the Rays